mld2443/qmk_firmware/keyboards/planck/keymaps/circuit/Readme.md

 ## Game lock:
 **TL;DR**: The game lock is on by default, disabling the `GUI` key (WINDOWS key).

 This is my primary keyboard, and I use it to play games.
 The windows key is a headache while gaming, and I rarely ever need to use it otherwise.
 Some cases do come up, and I intended for this layout to be usable for others, so maybe they might want it.
-Enabling the game lock overwrites the `SLASH` key.
-The reason for this is that rather than have a dedicated GUI button that's useless while the lock is engaged, there might as well be a button there.
+Enabling the `GUI` key overwrites the `SLASH` key.
+The reason for this is that rather than have a dedicated `GUI` button that's useless while the lock is engaged, there might as well be a button there.
 If the lock is disabled, the `SLASH` and `QUESTION` keys can still be found in the [UPPER] layer.

 ## Notes:
 * The Dvorak `Z` key is to the right of the `S` key instead of under it as part of a compromise I made to keep the ARROW keys available on the default layer.